PoisotLab/website/content/ddes/_index.md

 The class is free for students registered at a Québec university, and the registration fees are (approx.) 800 CAD for other attendees.
-We will automatically award a no-questions-asked grant equal to this amount to attendees from under-represented minorities in STEM; we will also award several grants for the same amount to attendees who can justify the need for it.
+We will automatically award a no-questions-asked grant equal to this amount to attendees from under-represented minorities in STEM, members of Canada's "designated groups" for EDI initiatives (women, people with disabilities, Aboriginal peoples, and visible minorities), as well as members of the LGBTQIA+ community; we will also award several grants for the same amount to attendees who can justify the need for it.

 In a departure from the usual format of this course, this year’s cohort will work collaboratively on a single project: predicting interactions between